latk/ggga.py/README.rst

 -  ``ggga``: use GGGA for optimization.

 -  ``!GGGA { ... }``: use GGGA for optimization.
-   The mapping may provide extra arguments for the Minimizer.
+   The mapping may provide extra arguments for the `Minimizer`_.
    The Minimizer's *nevals* and *surrogate_model_class* arguments should be specified via the example runner's --samples and --model flags.
    All acquisition strategies can be specified through YAML.